 These localized measurements will then allow you to evaluate your diet and also to stress the more problematic parts of your body.
 You’ll be able to focus on areas where your body fat percentage exceeds the target.
 Seeing exactly how your body reacts to different dietary plans will provide you an advantage at effective bulking.
 This’ll help to minimize fat increase.

 Furthermore, you’ll also get a clear picture of any potential muscle imbalances.
 This data will then enable you to change your workout routine in a way that lets you achieve a more balanced physique.
 The illusion of perfect symmetry is not an illusion anymore. 😉

 Personal trainers and several trials will of course, eventually reveal the best exercise routines for your body.
 However, getting there can be extremely demotivating.
-It’s definitely not a pleasant surprise to complete a 4-week long fitness plan and see no muscle growth.
+It’s definitely not a pleasant surprise to complete a 4-week long fitness plan and don’t see any muscle growth.

 Try, Compare, Choose

-Constantly monitoring the changes on your body with ShapeScale will warn you if a workout plan wasn’t made for you.
+Constantly monitoring the changes in your body with ShapeScale will warn you if a workout plan wasn’t made for you.
 Getting a comprehensive and fast feedback on how your body reacts to different exercises will allow you to experiment without the risk of wasting several weeks of hard work in the gym.
-This will lead you to finding the right workout plan faster.
+This will lead you to find the right workout plan faster.